A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Acknowledgments

 \section{Acknowledgments}

-This research was partially funded by Lenovo, as part of its R\&D investment under Brazil’s Informatics Law.
+This research was partially funded by Lenovo, as part of its R\&D investment under Brazil's Informatics Law.
 The authors want to acknowledge the support of Lenovo R\&D and CESAR D\&O.